opensearch-project/community/CONTRIBUTING.md

 ## Code of Conduct
-This project has adopted the [Amazon Open Source Code of Conduct](https://aws.github.io/code-of-conduct).
+This project has adopted the [OpenSearch Software Foundation Code of Conduct](https://github.com/opensearch-project/.github/blob/main/CODE_OF_CONDUCT.md).
+Copyright OpenSearch Contributors.
+See [NOTICE](https://github.com/opensearch-project/.github/blob/main/NOTICE.txt) for details.
+OpenSearch is a registered trademark of The Linux Foundation.
-For more information see the [Code of Conduct FAQ](https://aws.github.io/code-of-conduct-faq) or contact opensource-codeofconduct@amazon.com with any additional questions or comments.

 ## Security issue notifications
-If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
-Please do **not** create a public github issue.
+If you discover a potential security issue in this project we ask that you notify the OpenSearch Security Team via email to security@opensearch.org.
+Please do not create a public GitHub issue.
+Full details available in [SECURITY.md](https://github.com/opensearch-project/.github/blob/main/SECURITY.md)

 ## Licensing